maxosprojects/mc-modding/03-arrays.md

 In the example above, array `someArray` can only contain integers, which means that you can't shove it a `String` or a `double`.

-Changing elements of arrays is as easy as accessing element of arrays - by their `index`.
+Changing elements of arrays is as easy as accessing elements of arrays - by their `index`.

 ```java
 someArray[2] = 5;